 Encourage your curiosity by starting a running list of patient cases that come up throughout the day that you'd be interested in learning more about.
 When you associate learning about a specific condition or disease with a real-life example, it "sticks" in your brain better so it will be easier for you to actually remember the information you studied.

-If you have free time throughout your day, pull out your list and do a search in your Digital Core for that topic and read up!
-From your Digital Core, you'll also be able to see the interlinked questions and Flashcards associated with that topic.
+When you have time to dive into these ideas, pull out your list and search in your internal medicine or pediatrics Digital Core for the interesting topics you've come across.
+In your Digital Core, you'll also be able to see interlinked Q&As and Flashcards covering that topic.
 After you've read up on the topic, go over to those Q&As and Flashcards to test your knowledge on that topic.

 One Internist with the VA Northern California Health Care System attends a MedStudy Review Course every year!
 He told us that he has attended courses from other medical education resources, but keeps coming back to MedStudy's Review Course because it helps him learn and remember more.

-Work Through Board-Style Q&As for Last Minute CME
+Answer Board-Style Q&As for Easy, Last-Minute CME